THE NEW OPTIMAL LINKEDIN POST IMAGE SIZE 2021

 FOR MOBILE PHONE VIEWS

 The best Linkedin post image size for mobile phone views is 552 x 672 pixels.
-This vertical/portrait size will get you maximum real estate exposure for mobile phone views.
+This vertical/portrait size will get you maximum real estate exposure when your connections are reading your Linkedin posts from their mobile phones.

 We recommend > The best Linkedin Marketing courses